 David S. Haffner, age 59, was appointed Chief Executive Officer of the Company in 2006 and has served as President of the Company since 2002.
 He previously served as the Company's Chief Operating Officer from 1999 to 2006, Executive Vice President from 1995 to 2002 and in other capacities since 1983.
 He holds a degree in engineering from the University of Missouri and an MBA from the University of Wisconsin-Oshkosh.
-Mr. Haffner serves as a director of Bemis Company's CEO, Mr. Haffner provides comprehensive insight to the Board across the spectrum from strategic planning to implementation to execution and reporting, as well as its relationships with investors, the finance community and other key stakeholders.
+Mr. Haffner serves as a director of Bemis Company, Inc., a manufacturer of flexible packaging and pressure sensitive materials.
+As the Company's CEO, Mr. Haffner provides comprehensive insight to the Board across the spectrum from strategic planning to implementation to execution and reporting, as well as its relationships with investors, the finance community and other key stakeholders.
 Mr. Haffner was first elected as a director of the Company in 1995.